Shopify/hydrogen-v1/.changeset/shaggy-shirts-sip.md

 '@shopify/hydrogen': minor
 ---

 We have reworked how localization works in Hydrogen.
-By default the `useLocalization()` hook returns the default locale defined within your `hydrogen.config.js` file.
+By default the `useLocalization()` hook returns the default locale defined within your [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config).
 The `<LocalizationProvider>` component now takes `countryCode` and `languageCode` as optional props.
 Any props given to `<LocalizationProvider>` will also be used by the `useLocalization` hook.

 **Breaking Change**